 The adoption and implementation of digital communication in health care is accelerating, but in ways that are worlds apart from the transformation we are witnessing in social media.

 Does the insurer really know if it was medically necessary?
 The 'cheapest' plan may not be.
 Isn't it frustrating to have to live under employment based health care insurance?
 If you lose your job, your employer wants to cut back, or you are a peasant, you're screwed!
 Also, as a result of the way we are paid and the insurance model itself, there are "many forces today [that] are propelling us away from the bench or the bedside.
-No one ever goes into medicine to do unnecessary testing, but this sort of behavior is rampant.
-The American system too often seems to promote knavery over knighthood."
+No one ever goes into medicine do unnecessary testing, but this sort of behavior is now commonplace.

 Ref.: "10 Things Health Insurers Won't Tell You" [pdf] by Elizabeth O'Brien, WSJ, Oct.
 12, 2014 [Saying insurers are focused on "ensuring affordability, stability and accessibility."